 Paul studied at Newcastle University before pursuing a career in accounting within the commercial sector.
 He held a number of senior positions within companies predominantly involved within the printing and information provision industries before making the decision to work for himself.
 As part of his commitment to the need for accountants to have a commercial as well as financial awareness of aspects of the businesses within which they work Paul studied for a Masters in Business Administration (MBA).

 Tel: 05603 488231

 The College's activities across the UK are led by our area teams, with four area directors supported by area consultants.

 RCO South, South East and South West England

 RCO North of England, North Wales and The Isle of Man

 RCO Scotland and Northern Ireland

-The roles of our Trustees and officers are constituted within the Charter to ensure that good governance prevails, and to enable to College to take the best of the musical world to the widest cross-section of our communities.
+The roles of our Trustees and officers are constituted within the Charter to ensure that good governance prevails, and to enable the College to take the best of the musical world to the widest cross-section of our communities.